writetoleft/CPSC312/README.md

 Some good synthesizers and troubleshooting info are available at http://euterpea.com/

-Once Euterpea is playing music properly:
+Once Euterpea is able to play MIDI correctly, try:

--- To run our project, try:

 -- ghci